RyanV/pdfinfo/README.md

 # Pdfinfo

-Simple ruby wrapper around the pdfinfo command
+Simple ruby wrapper around the pdfinfo command.
-NOTE: This gem is only intended to provide quick access to the metadata returned by the pdfinfo command without flags
+This gem was written and tested around xpdf version 3.04.

 ## Depdendecies

-usage of this gem assumes that you have xpdf installed.
+usage of this gem assumes that you have xpdf installed (which gives us access to the pdfinfo command).
 The fastest way to install xpdf:

     $ brew install xpdf